La Belle Sauvage: Plot

 Heavy rain starts to fall.
 Alice warns Malcolm about Bonneville, whom they see trying to take the baby Lyra.
 As the flood arrives, Malcolm and Alice rescue the child and escape down river in La Belle Sauvage.
 They intend to stop at Jordan College to seek academic sanctuary for Lyra, but are prevented by the ferocity of the floodwaters.
 Instead, they head to London, where Lord Asriel lives, pursued by Bonneville; both Oakley Street and the Magisterium are also searching for them.
 They narrowly escape from Bonneville when Malcolm stabs him in the thigh and Alice shoots his dæmon, shattering her other leg.
 They take his heavy backpack.
 Shortly afterwards, they meet George Boatwright, a former patron of The Trout who has been in hiding with a small community since offending the Church.
 Their arrival is reported to The League of St. Alexander, and Lyra is captured and taken to an orphanage run by a convent.
 Malcolm enters through the scullery and rescues her.

 The children continue their journey in the canoe.
 A fairy woman named Diania gives them food and feeds Lyra, whom she claims and intends to keep.
 In Bonneville's pack, they find his scientific papers describing the Rusakov field and an alethiometer in a puzzle box.
 They use the box to help them escape by tricking Diania and winning a challenge to keep Lyra.
 Later, they find themselves in an elegant garden where a party is being held.
 Behind a wall of mist nearby are all the things the partygoers wish to forget.
 Their onward passage is blocked by a pair of massive lock gates controlled by a river giant.
 Pretending to have authorisation from the King, they persuade the giant to open the gates.
-The canoe ends up at a mausoleum, where Bonneville attacks again but is killed by Malcolm.
+The canoe ends up at a mausoleum, where Bonneville attacks again and is killed by Malcolm.

 Alice, Malcolm, and Lyra finally make it to London, closely followed by the forces of the Magisterium.
 Lord Nugent and Lord Asriel rescue them from La Belle Sauvage, which is breaking up, and Lord Asriel takes them by gyrocopter to Jordan College where he obtains academic sanctuary for Lyra and leaves her in the care of the Master.
 Malcolm secretly places Bonneville's alethiometer with Lyra's possessions.